One drink too many

 The majority of alcohol-dependent people in Sweden have a functioning social life with a family, a home and a job.
 In total, there are more than one million Swedes who consume alcohol to such an extent that it can be considered harmful and to entail a risk of dependence.
 But the health services are starting to help them too.

-Text: Fredrik Hedlund, first published in the magazine Medical Science no 3, 2015
+Text: Fredrik Hedlund, first published in Swedish in the magazine Medicinsk Vetenskap no 3, 2015

 The standard image of alcohol-dependent people are the shabby men sitting on various park benches around the city, but they are just the tip of the iceberg.
 Alcohol dependence is a much bigger issue than that.
 And it can affect anyone.

 “Alcohol dependence is very democratic.
 Anyone can end up in consuming alcohol to a degree that leads to problems.
 But people with a lower level of education and socioeconomic status will then suffer the consequences more severely.
 Alcohol–related morbidity, as the diagnosis is called within the health services, is predominantly seen in less privileged socioeconomic groups,” says Sven Andréasson, Professor of Social Medicine at Karolinska Institutet’s Department of Public Health Sciences as well as Senior Consultant and Head of Operations at the alcohol treatment clinic at Riddargatan 1 in Stockholm.